gbmhunter/blog/content/pcb-design/component-packages/to-263-component-package/_index.md

 `TO-263 THIN` is a variant of the `TO-263` component package by Texas Instruments.
 It shares a similar PCB footprint, but is significantly smaller in height (i.e. thinner).

-{{% figure src="to-263-normal-vs-thin-component-package-comparison.pdf.png" width="450px" caption="A comparison in dimensions of the standard TO-263 component package vs. the TO-263 THIN component package.
+{{% figure src="_assets/to-263-normal-vs-thin-component-package-comparison.pdf.png" width="450px" caption="A comparison in dimensions of the standard TO-263 component package vs. the TO-263 THIN component package.
 Image from www.ti.com." %}}

 It still has a similar exposed pad on it's underside (making it footprint compatible with the standard `TO-263` package).

 The exact dimensions of the `TO-263 THIN` package are shown below:

-{{% figure src="to-263-thin-component-package-dimensions.png" width="800px" caption="The dimensions for the TO-263 THIN component package.
+{{% figure src="_assets/to-263-thin-component-package-dimensions.png" width="800px" caption="The dimensions for the TO-263 THIN component package.
 Image built from elements taken from www.ti.com." %}}

+## Similar To

+The TO-263 is similar to:

+* [TO-252 (DPAK)](/pcb-design/component-packages/to-252-component-package/): The TO-252 (DPAK) is the next step down in power dissipation from the TO-263 (D2PAK) package.
+* [TO-268 (D3PAK)](/pcb-design/component-packages/to-268-component-package/): The TO-268 (D3PAK) is the next step up in power dissipation from the TO-263 (D2PAK) package.